l3af-project/governance/add-projects-repos-to-l3af.md

 All L3AF repos must be approved and added by the Technical Steering Committee (TSC).
 Here's how we go about doing that.

-1. Ask TSC for repo
+1. [Open an issue](https://github.com/l3af-project/governance/issues/new/choose) in this governance repository to request a repo from the TSC
+    * State the purpose of the repo and why a new repo is needed
     * Include list of committers for the repo
 1. TSC approves (or denies; in which case this process ends)
+    * Requester is notified either direction
-1. TSC member (or someone w/approved access) creates repo, adds CODEOWNERS file, sets up team w/same members as CODEOWNERS, adds barebones README.md
+1. TSC member (or someone w/approved access) creates repo
+    * adds CODEOWNERS file
+    * sets up team w/same members as CODEOWNERS
+    * adds barebones README.md
+    * adds a LICENSE file